RishiHazra/LLM-SAT/README.md

 ### Boost Multiprecision library

-Necessary to compile `d4`.
+This library is necessary to compile `d4`.
 You can install it in the following way.

 #### Ubuntu/Debian